 - A narrative assessment of environmental impacts derived from the public FishSource database

-The ODP for 2015 was launched in July with the participation of five companies; Asda, Biomar, The Cooperative Food, Morrisons and Skretting.
-The profiles for each of these companies can be seen in the right hand panel on this page along with an explanatory document that describes every aspect of the ODP initiative.
-The press release for the launch of the 2015 ODP is also available in the panel.
+SFP launched the ODP in July 2015 with the participation of five companies (Asda, Biomar, The Cooperative Food, Morrisons, and Skretting), who have continued to participate in the project on an annual basis.
 SFP hopes that participation in the ODP will increase every year and that it becomes a platform for responsible companies to demonstrate very high levels of transparency and commitment to sustainability.
-The information presented in the ODP will be of great value to consumers, seafood companies and investors while building confidence in the responsible operations of the seafood industry as a whole.
+The information presented in the ODP will be of great value to consumers, seafood companies, and investors while building confidence in the responsible operations of the seafood industry as a whole.

 More details about the ODP as well as past and present company profiles can be found at the new website: